HOW DOES A WE WORK?

 - An ICBC or a Police Report for motor vehicle accidents or crimes committed resulting in victim services;

-- Employment letters presented on business letterhead;
+- Employment letters presented on business letterhead (the business will likely be verified);

 - Illnesses that are overseas must be presented on proper hospital or medical reports normally available from a hospital or doctor’s office.
+Documents must be in English or translated professionally.

 - All compassionate withdrawals must include a copy of the death certificate, prayer card, or obituary (proof of relationship may be required).
 All documents must be presented in English and must be certified.